meganide/Foundational-JS-TS-React-GraphQL/typescript.md

 - **Union ( | ):** A value that can be of multiple types
 - **Intersection ( & ):** A value must satisfy multiple types at once

+## Void
+The void type represents the unavailability of the data type for any variable.
+Used for functions that return nothing.

 ## Literal types
 A type that represent a specific value